Gab-Amboy/ECE2112_Spotify-EDA-Using-Python/README.md

 ## 📖 Background Information
 ### **Exploratory Data Analysis**
 Exploratory Data Analysis (EDA) is an approach used to investigate and summarize the main characteristics of a dataset, often through visualizations and descriptive statistics.
 It aims to uncover patterns, spot anomalies, test hypotheses, and check assumptions to provide a general understanding of the data.
-EDA typically involves libraries like Pandas for data manipulation, Matplotlib, and Seaborn for visual representation, which together aid in drawing insights about trends and relationships within the dataset.
+EDA typically involves libraries like Pandas for data manipulation, Matplotlib, and Seaborn for visual representation, which together aid in drawing insights about trends and relationships within the dataset. <br>

+For this activity, an Exploratory Data Analysis (EDA) of the "Most Stremed Spotify Songs 2023" will be conducted.

 ## 🌐 Resources